Syllabus for REL-275

 A Word on Plagiarism

-The College's policy on plagiarism is included in the College Catalog and in the Online Student Handbook.
+The University's policy on plagiarism is included in the University Catalog and in the Online Student Handbook.
 See Academic Integrity for a detailed explanation of this policy.

 There is no midterm or final proctored examination in this course.
 A 6- to 8-page paper, described below, acts as your final assessment and is worth 30 percent of your grade.
 You may begin work on this paper at any time during the course, but you must submit it by the last day of the semester.